lbell10/Cyber-Toolkit-Lab/README.md

 ├── Screenshots/
 │   └── Toolkit-menu.png
 ├── README.md
+├── LICENSE
 ```

 ---

-## 🚀 Future Improvements

-* Add real incident case studies
-* Include detection rules (Sigma / SIEM queries)
-* Expand malware analysis section
-* Automate parts of the investigation workflow
+## 🔒 Ownership & Usage

+This project was designed and developed by **Leonard Bell Jr.** as part of a cybersecurity learning and portfolio initiative.

+All third-party tools referenced remain the property of their respective owners.

 ---

-## 📈 Purpose
+## 📈 Roadmap (Next Up)

-This project is part of my journey toward becoming a **SOC Analyst / Cybersecurity Professional**, with a focus on building real, hands-on skills that translate directly to the field.
+* Add real incident investigation case study
+* Include SIEM queries and detection rules
+* Expand malware analysis workflows
+* Automate parts of the investigation process

+---

+## 🏷️ License

+This project is licensed under the MIT License.

+---

+## 💼 Author

+**Leonard Bell Jr.**
+Aspiring SOC Analyst | Cybersecurity Enthusiast